FabriXWork User GuideFabriXWork User Guide

 • Create Presentation Slides from Your Documents

-• Auto-Fill Forms (DOC, Excel, PDF)
+• Auto-Fill Forms (DOCX, Excel, PDF)

 • Build an Interactive Learning Tool